LiFePO4 Battery VS. Lithium-ion Polymer Battery: Which One Is Best?

 Energy Density 90-120 Wh/kg 150-200 Wh/kg

-Safety Risk No thermal runaway Require protection circuits
+Safety Risk No thermal runaway (high thermal stability) Requires protection circuits; higher thermal runaway risk

 Cost (per kWh) $150-$250 $100-$150

-Key Takeaway: LiFePO4 offers 4x longer lifespan and superior safety, while Li-ion Polymer provides 40% higher energy density for compact devices.
+Key Takeaway: LiFePO4 offers a much longer lifespan and superior safety, while Li-ion Polymer provides substantially higher energy density for compact devices.

 Part 2.
 What are LiFePO4 batteries?